goldencompassworkshop/goldencompassworkshop.github.io/_pages/info.md

 There is no cost associated with this workshop.
 Travel and lodging for each participant will be covered.

-You can start your application here: [Link to application](https://forms.gle/FgPp5fAVHGL8ex3Y8)
+You can start your application here: [Link to application](https://forms.gle/FgPp5fAVHGL8ex3Y8).
+The application deadline is Dec 3, 2021 (Friday).
+The results will be available on Dec 17, 2021.